 In addition to the eligibility requirements for age and service, you may choose to exclude employees in a certain class.
 At Guideline, non-resident aliens with no US-sourced income and residents of Puerto Rico are always excluded.

 Non-resident aliens are employees who are not permanent residents of the United States and any income they receive is not taxed by the US.
 Residents of Puerto Rico typically also do not have US-sourced income.
-Because it may not always be clear to you how a Puerto Rican resident is claiming their income, plans at Guideline exclude them as a separate class, as well.
+Because it may not always be clear to you how a Puerto Rican resident is claiming their income, plans at Guideline exclude them as a separate class.

 Union and leased employees are also excluded from Guideline plans, unless you indicate otherwise.
-Plans can generally choose to allow union and leased employees to be eligible if they are paid in the same manner as your other rank and file employees.
+Plans can generally choose to allow union and leased employees to be eligible if they are paid in the same manner as your other employees.

 Union employees have a specific definition for eligibility purposes.
 In order to be excluded, their bargained for agreement must state that retirement benefits were considered in the negotiations.
 This does not mean that they have to get retirement benefits under the contract, just that they are mentioned.
 While it is almost always included, you must check your collectively bargained agreement to ensure you are allowed to exclude union employees.